 Plans for a new facility began in 1999 when Duke Energy purchased the Moss Landing Power Plant from PG&E and began planning to reuse the land upon which Monterey Bay Operations sat.
 Understanding the importance of the Center's activities, however, Duke offered to help move the Monterey Bay Operations site to a quiet piece of land on a remote part of their property.
 Monterey Bay Operations volunteers now operate out of this location.

 24-Hour Rescue Hotline: 831.633.6298

-Volunteers are always needed for animal assessment, rescue, triage, transport, and equipment/site/vehicle maintenance.
+Volunteers are always needed for animal assessment, rescue, triage, transport and equipment/site/vehicle maintenance.
 Additionally, volunteers assist with public outreach and education programs.
 Training is provided.
-A minimum commitment of ten hours per month is required.
-Prospective volunteers should be aware that rescues for MBO are seasonal, and there may be periods of inactivity.
+Prospective volunteers should be aware that rescues for Monterey Bay Operations are seasonal, and there may be periods of inactivity.

 Learn more about volunteering at our Monterey Bay Operations office.

 Thank you to the Monterey Peninsula Foundation, host of the AT&T Pebble Beach Pro-Am, for supporting our rescue, education and outreach work in Monterey and Santa Cruz counties.